prastamaha/terraform-k8s-user/README.md

 create kubernetes user using terraform

-this repository using terraform module such as hashicorp/kubernetes and hashicorp/tls
+this repository using terraform providers such as hashicorp/kubernetes and hashicorp/tls

 ```
 terraform {